Tmpts21/phjokes/README.md

 ## Phjokes
-Pinoy jokes python package that generates a list of Filipino(pinoy) jokes.
+python package that generates a list of Filipino(pinoy) jokes.

 My inspiration in creating this package is that i love funny jokes and those really cool existing api's like dad jokes api https://icanhazdadjoke.com/api.
 So i said to myself why not create my first python package that  generates this funny jokes in my own native language and learn packaging in python at the same time .
 I also created a joke api way before i decided to this project https://github.com/Tmpts21/filipino_jokes_api built with node and express js .